American Revolutionary War: Strategy and commanders

 A map of principal campaigns in the American Revolutionary War with British movements in red and American movements in blue; the timeline shows the British won most battles in the war's first half, but Americans won the most in the second.

 To win their insurrection, Washington and the Continental Army needed to outlast the British will to fight.
 To restore British America, the British had to defeat the Continental Army quickly and compel the Second Continental Congress to retract its claim to self-governance.
 Historian Terry M. Mays of The Citadel identifies three separate types of warfare during the Revolutionary War.
 The first was a colonial conflict in which objections to imperial trade regulation were as significant as taxation policy.
 The second was a civil war between American Patriots, American Loyalists, and those who preferred to remain neutral.
 Particularly in the south, many battles were fought between Patriots and Loyalists with no British involvement, leading to divisions that continued after independence was achieved.

 The third element was a global war between France, Spain, the Dutch Republic, and Britain, with America serving as one of several different war theaters.
 After entering the Revolutionary War in 1778, France provided the Americans money, weapons, soldiers, and naval assistance, while French troops fought under US command in North America.
 While Spain did not formally join the war in America, they provided access to the Mississippi River and captured British possessions on the Gulf of Mexico that denied bases to the Royal Navy, retook Menorca and besieged Gibraltar in Europe.
 Although the Dutch Republic was no longer a major power prior to 1774, they still dominated the European carrying trade, and Dutch merchants made large profits by shipping French-supplied munitions to the Patriots.
 This ended when Britain declared war in December 1780, and the conflict proved disastrous to the Dutch economy.

 American strategy

-The Second Continental Congress stood to benefit if the Revolution evolved into a protracted war.
-Colonial state populations were largely prosperous and depended on local production for food and supplies rather than on imports from Britain.
+The Americans stood to benefit if the Continental Army remained intact and the armed conflict became a protracted war.
+British supply lines were long, replacement of troops difficult, and the war was expensive.
+Colonial populations were largely prosperous and depended on local production for food and supplies rather than on imports from Britain.
 The thirteen colonies were spread across most of North American Atlantic seaboard, stretching 1,000 miles.
 Most colonial farms were remote from the seaports, and control of four or five major ports did not give Britain control over American inland areas.
 Each state had established internal distribution systems.
 Motivation was also a major asset: each colonial capital had its own newspapers and printers, and the Patriots enjoyed more popular support than the Loyalists.
 Britain hoped that the Loyalists would do much of the fighting, but found that the Loyalists did not engage as significantly as they had hoped.